chrisUsick/webd2006ia4/readme.md

-This is a one user PHP blog
+This is a one user PHP blog.

 # pages
 ## main pages